 The Long Eclipse

-Almost eight months have passed since losing Enzo, and in my final essay I reflect on what I was, now am, and one day will be.
+Almost eight months have passed since losing Enzo, and in this essay I reflect on what I was, now am, and one day will be.

 Long is the way and hard, that out of Hell leads up to light.